mendix/docs/content/en/docs/releasenotes/control-center/_index.md

 #### New Features

-* We introduced the [Private Marketplace](/control-center/private-marketplace) page in Control Center, which allows you to approve or decline requests for publishing content to your organization's private Marketplace.
+* We introduced the [Private Marketplace](/control-center/private-marketplace) page in Control Center, which allows Mendix Admins to approve or decline requests for publishing content to your organization's private Marketplace.

 ## 2023